Football: Racist abuse twice halts England's 6-0 victory in Bulgaria

 Sterling's second arrived midway through the second-half with Kane again the creator before the England captain finally got on the scoresheet himself five minutes from time.

-England have now scored 26 goals in six qualifiers, but Kosovo's victory over Montenegro in the other game in Group A delayed their automatic qualification for next summer's Euros.

-The 2018 World Cup semi-finalists just need one more win from their final two qualifiers against Montenegro and Kosovo.
+England now need just a point from their final two qualifiers against Montenegro and Kosovo next month to seal their place at next year's Euros.